Tagged

 Ingest existing Prometheus metrics into Cloud Observability using the OpenTelemetry Collector running in a Kubernetes environemnt.

-Learn how to create dashboards that can display both your metric and span data.
+Learn how to create dashboards that can display both your log, metric, and span data.

 Group multiple Streams to create a dashboard.